aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xps-to-dot/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XPS to DOT on Android via Java" h2="Convert XPS to DOT in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XPS to DOT conversion is a useful feature for mobile apps.
+XPS is a fixed-layout document format that is used to store documents in a way that is independent of the application software, hardware, and operating system.
+DOT is a file format used by Microsoft Word to store documents.
+Converting XPS to DOT allows users to open and edit documents in Microsoft Word.

+<h2>How Aspose.Total Helps for XPS to DOT Conversion</h2>
-You can integrate XPS to DOT conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert XPS file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOT.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate XPS to DOT conversion feature in mobile apps.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The first step is to convert XPS file to DOC using Aspose.PDF for Android via Java.
+This API provides a wide range of features to manipulate PDF documents, including converting PDF to other formats.
+It also supports XPS to PDF conversion.
+Once the XPS file is converted to PDF, it can be converted to DOC using the same API.

+The second step is to render DOC to DOT using Aspose.Words for Android Java.
+This API provides a wide range of features to manipulate Word documents, including converting DOC to other formats.
+It also supports DOC to DOT conversion.

+By using Aspose.Total for Android Java package, developers can easily integrate XPS to DOT conversion feature in their mobile apps.
+It is a cost-effective solution that can be used to convert XPS files to DOT format quickly and accurately.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}